manunin/review/README.md

 ## 📋 Project Overview

-**Smart Review Analyzer** is an intelligent web platform for review analysis using machine learning methods.
+**Viewman** is an intelligent web platform for review analysis using machine learning methods.
 The system allows users to upload text reviews about products or services and automatically analyzes their sentiment, providing detailed statistics and insights.

 ### 🎯 Key Features